BUCK-LCO-NCI/DivProt/README.md

 ~Note on run time:
 As of July 2019, you can expect a job of ~100 sequences to take ~2 hours and a job of ~600 to take ~8 hrs.
 We're working on this (multithreading).
 Additionally, know that time is largely influenced by protein size. i.e. a dataset of sequences ~300 ssX sequence elements long will take ~3x the time of a dataset that contains the same number of sequences at ~100 length each.

-Also note that the directory you run DivProt out of willl not really be availible during a lot of this time (many temp files are created, and while they are deleted, when they're in there, they will hinder things you may try and do in that dir)
+Also note that the directory you run DivProt out of willl not really be available during a lot of this time (many temp files are created, and while they are deleted, when they're in there, they will hinder things you may try and do in that dir)

 My TODO:
 > 1. Add index file for users (seq_07 = input_07_actual_id)